 If you need a quiet place to study, there are rooms available.
 These rooms are available on a first-come, first-served basis, but can also be reserved by calling, emailing, or visiting the library.
 All rooms can comfortably fit four people.
 The Academic Support Center on the OCH campus (next door to the Library Learning Commons) has three study rooms, each with a monitor mounted on the wall to allow you to project your laptop image onto it.
 The Horne Library on the LLP campus has three study rooms.
 One of these rooms has a monitor mounted.
 All rooms have a whiteboard available.

-The mission of the South Piedmont Community College Libraries is to support the educational needs of students, staff, and the surrounding communities by providing the most current information resources, the most user-friendly instruction, and the latest technologies in order to foster learning, student success, and workforce and community development.
-The purpose of the Learning Resource Center Rules and Procedures is to help facilitate a safe, pleasant, and comfortable environment for library patrons and staff, and to preserve library property and facilities.
-These rules and procedures shall apply to all South Piedmont Community College libraries and to all persons on library premises.
-Library staff members have the responsibility, authority, and discretion to deal promptly with any unacceptable behavior including disruptive behavior not explicitly defined in this policy.
+Library staff members have the responsibility, authority, and discretion to deal promptly with any unacceptable behavior, including disruptive behavior not explicitly defined in this policy.
 Patrons engaging in disruptive actions, after being warned by library staff, may be asked to leave the library.
-Depending on the seriousness or nature of the offense, the offender may temporarily or permanently lose library privileges.
-In the event that an offender loses library privileges, the length of the ban shall be determined by the South Piedmont Libraries administration.
-South Piedmont Campus Safety and/or police assistance may be summoned if staff feels that such action is required.
+Depending on the seriousness or nature of the offense, the offender may lose library privileges; the length of the ban shall be determined by the South Piedmont Libraries administration.
+South Piedmont Campus Safety and/or police assistance may be summoned if staff feel that such action is required.

 Library Computer Use Procedures